-Living room view towards the light
+Living room view of Karndean samples towards the light

-I also wanted to lay the light-colored wood floor planks separately towards the light.
+I also wanted to lay the light-colored wood floor planks separately toward the light.
 This is the view that you guys are used to and see a lot on my blog and on Instagram.

 I’m not going to talk much about this one since it was so different from the other sample pieces.
 Mostly gray and recommended as a commercial floor.

 - I believe that if you want something really light then choose the Ivory Brushed Oak (yellow undertones)